You have turned-in this assignment. You can review the lesson and see your previous answers.

 I'm very pleased to have the opportunity to guide you through today's geography lesson.

 The emphasis in today's lesson is really gonna be very much on GIS, that's geographical information systems.
-So let's get started.

-You'll be learning some GIS techniques, which can be applied to all sorts of spatial data along the way.
+You'll be learning some GIS techniques which can be applied to all sorts of spatial data along the way.

 So if anything's new to you, I'm here to support that learning.

-It is one of the most important measures of development because it combines three measures into one.
+It's one of the most important measures of development because it combines three measures into one.

-So it's a composite measure of development.
+So it's a composite measure development.

-The three measures it combines into one are about income, life expectancy, and education, and the resulting index ranges between zero and one.
+The three measures it combines into one are about income, life expectancy, and education.

 Benchmark is a data value which supports comparison within a data set.

-So it could be, for example, a category boundary or the highest or lowest value for measures of development in different countries, such as HDI, life expectancy, or average incomes.
+So it could be, for example, a category boundary or the highest or lowest value for measures of development in different countries such as HDI, life expectancy, or average incomes.

-A pop-up is something we use in GIS, which is a read-only display of attribute information.
+A pop-up is something we use in GIS, which is a read-only display of attribute information and it could be text or it could be images or charts, or all all of those things.

-It can carry a lot of information, and it's often linked to a particular point or location on a web map.
+It can carry a lot of information and it's often linked to a particular point or location on a web map.

-How can GIS maps visualise inequality?
-Now I promise you'll be looking at some GIS maps during this learning cycle; this is geography, after all, but first, we're going to consider some key ideas about the causes of migration.
+Now I promise you'll be looking at some GIS Maps during this learning cycle, this is geography after all.

-Migration is caused or driven by all sorts of factors, and they operate in different complex ways.
+Migration is caused or driven by all sorts of factors and they operate in different complex ways.

-So it's helpful to categorise these drivers.
+So it's helpful to categorize these drivers.

-There can be negative drivers and positive drivers in these categories, which are often direct opposites.
+They can be negative drivers and positive drivers in these categories, which are often direct opposites.

 The negative drivers are called push factors, which may encourage or even force people to leave a place or country.